-For this new annual Privacy Research Day conference, the CNIL invites the scientific community to present academic publications and research projects in the field of privacy and personal data protection.
+For this new annual Privacy Research Day conference, the CNIL invites the scientific community to present academic publications and research projects in the fields of privacy and data protection.

 The CNIL is particularly interested in rigorous and empirical research from computer scientists and social scientists.
 Multidisciplinary research, including several fields, will be particularly encouraged.

 The CNIL is inviting contributions of the following types: